jax-ml/jax/docs/301/custom-derivatives.md

 primitive needs a rule defining how it behaves under each transformation.
-But instead of carrying rules for lower-level transformations, like evaluation or translation to HLO or Mosaic, hijax primitives carry a Python implementation written with ordinary JAX operations and using ordinary JAX types.
+But instead of carrying rules for lower-level transformations, like evaluation or translation to HLO or Mosaic, hijax primitives carry a Python implementation written with ordinary JAX operations on ordinary JAX types.
 After higher-level transformations are finished, a hijax primitive is expanded into that Python implementation.